 Increase self-sufficiency for veterans and vulnerable populations.

 Given that the second levy was a straight renewal, there was little room for significant change.
-Demand for most of the levy-funded services in the first levy remained high for the second.
+Demand for most of the VSHSL-funded services in the first levy remained high for the second.
 The guiding principles, including major strategies and activities remained consistent from the first to the second levy.
 Service Improvement Plans (SIPs) developed for both the first and second levy identified and numbered specific activities in support of attaining the goals noted above.

 In fact, the SIP for the 2012 levy was largely a continuation of the previous levy, with minor changes in services based on community input on unmet needs.
 Those programs that were least effective lost funding to make possible new or expanded efforts.
 Notable changes in the 2012 VHSL included the following enhancements: